-Many organizations use this festive time of year to reward employees for all of their hard work and to reinforce efforts to maintain an engaged workforce.
+Many organizations use this festive time of year to reward employees for their hard work and to reinforce efforts to maintain an engaged workforce.

-Most of us have been to an office Christmas party that, well, got a bit out of control.
+Most of us have been to an office Christmas party that got a bit out of control.

-The end result was unproductive gossip, some red-faced employees and an overall feel of, just yuk!
+The result was unproductive gossip, some red-faced employees, and an overall feel of just yuk!

-10 Tips To Help Make It A Success!
+10 Tips to Help Make The Office Christmas Party A Success!

-Ensure that there is ample money available for Christmas office party expenses in your annual budgeting process.
+Ensure ample money is available for Christmas office party expenses in your annual budgeting process.

 Carve out money to cover the cost of things like venue, food, drinks, invitations, activities, decorations, gifts, and transportation.

-The foundation for any successful event is the planning.
+The foundation for any successful event is planning.

 Find some employees who enjoy organizing events and delegate the responsibility to them.